luyadev/luya/docs/guide/app-blocks.md

 Now the [[app-assets.md]] is registered in the application view object.

-Its also possible to just register certain js or css code, there fore use `registerJs` or `registerCss` directly in the view files of the block.
+Its also possible to just register certain js or CSS code, there fore use `registerJs` or `registerCss` directly in the view files of the block.

 Registering some JS Code: